 - Tips for Funding a Strong Towns Visit

 - Press releases, interviews, and op-eds for your local paper.
 Contact Rachel Quednau at firstname.lastname@example.org if you are interested in this.

 - Follow-up events in your area or region.
 Contact Michelle Erfurt at email@example.com if you are interested in this.

 Click on the titles below to learn more about each presentation and get a description of the topics covered.

 + Curbside Chat

-How can our towns get stronger when our economy changes--not weaker?
-How can we re-populate our empty streets and empty storefronts?
+How can our towns get stronger—not weaker—when our economy changes?
+How can we repopulate our empty streets and empty storefronts?
 What can we learn from the earliest days of city building about building better places tomorrow?
-And how can active citizens, local officials, and ordinary people make it happen today, no matter how badly we’re starting off?
+And how can active citizens, local officials, and ordinary people like you and I make it happen today, no matter how badly we’re starting off?

 + Transportation in the Next American City

 For more than six decades, local governments have been accustomed to building new transportation infrastructure, expanding existing systems in addition to constructing completely new facilities.
 While liabilities have grown, transportation funding has not kept up.
 Now there is a desperate need for local governments to shift from building to maintaining, from an approach that emphasizes expansion to one where we mature our use of existing investments.
 In difficult economic times, this is a scary, but necessary, realignment.